Wobby24/CPU_Raytracer/README-copy.md

 - **Example CPU:** Intel i5-12600K (6 P-cores + 4 E-cores = 16 threads with Hyper-Threading)
 - **Expected Gains:** depends on cpu thread count, but for most should introduce a significant speed-up

-### 2. SIMD (AVX2 + FMA)
+### 2. SIMD (AVX2 + FMA or older extensions like SSE)
 Process multiple rays or triangles simultaneously using wide SIMD registers:
 - AVX2 (256-bit) for floats and ints
 - FMA3 instructions for efficient fused multiply-add operations, heavily used in shading and geometry math
+- SSE
 - **Expected Gains:** 2–4× per-core speedup over scalar code

 ### 3. Efficient Memory Layout